-The octagon abstract domain.
-Antoine Miné.
-In Higher-Order and Symbolic Computation (HOSC), 19(1), 31-100, 2006.
-Springer.

-Topic 16.1

-Difference logic

 Logic vs. theory

-- ▶ theory = FOL + axioms
+- ightharpoonup theory = FOL + axioms

 - ▶ logic = theory+syntactic restrictions

-Example 16.1
+Example 18.1

 LRA is a theory

 QF\LRA is a logic that has only quantifier free LRA formulas

 Difference Logic

 Difference Logic over reals(QF\RDL): Boolean combinations of atoms of the form $x - y \le b$ , where x and y are real variables and b is a real constant.

 Difference Logic over integers(QF\IDL): Boolean combinations of atoms of the form $x - y \le b$ , where x and y are integer variables and b is an integer constant.

 Widely used in analysis of timed systems for comparing clocks.

+Commentary: Lecture is based on: The octagon abstract domain.
+Antoine Miné.
+In Higher-Order and Symbolic Computation (HOSC), 19(1), 31-100, 2006.
+Springer.

 Difference Graph

 We may view $x - y \le b$ as a weighted directed edge between nodes x and y with weight b in a directed graph, which is called difference graph.
-Theorem 16.1 A conjunction of difference inequalities is unsatisfiable iff the corresponding difference graph has negative cycles.
-Example 16.2 $$x - y \le 1 \land y - z \le 3 \land z - x \le -7$$
+Theorem 18.1 A conjunction of difference inequalities is unsatisfiable iff the corresponding difference graph has negative cycles.
+Example 18.2 $$x - y \le 1 \land y - z \le 3 \land z - x \le -7$$